school-of-engineering/Study-Guide-for-Wordpress-exam/README.md

   > A theme consists of the following parts:
   >
   > - A stylesheet (style.css) that define the design and layout of the templates.
 At the top of the stylesheet file there is a comment area where you set the Theme name.
   > - A configurations file (functions.php) where you edit the functionality in Wordpress.
-Here you register new post types and taxonomies, add widget areas, create menu locations and define which features Wordpress should utilize.
+Here you register new post types and taxonomies, add widget areas, create menu locations and define which features Wordpress should utilise.
   > - Templates files contains the HTML structure of your site combined with functions to output content from the database.
 Based on the requested URL, Wordpress figures out what type of content is requested and choses the corresponding template file if it exists.
+  >
+  >   *Note that functions.php isn't required to create a theme, only style.css and index.php.*

 11. How does Wordpress know which template to use?